kalal-sateesh/youtube/README.md

 ## Project Setup and Installation

-1.This project needs Node js make sure to install node js
+1.This project needs Node js make sure to install node js and connect with the mongo db atlas or mongo db compass using connection string "mongodb+srv://sateesh1:sateesh1@cluster0.44rmg.mongodb.net/youtubeDB".
+Also please make sure to add the IPaddress.

 # git clone (origin url)